Updated: Mar 04, 2020

 When high school seniors are deciding how to pursue higher education, they may not initially think of community colleges.
 But these schools shouldn't be overlooked.
-Turns out, there are plenty of advantages to attending a community college, often before moving on to a four-year university later.
+Turns out, there are plenty of community college benefits, and attending one can be an advantage for students before they move on to a four-year university.

-So, if your college applications are looming, here are four key reasons to put community colleges on your academic radar:
+So, if your college applications are looming, here are four key reasons to put community colleges versus universities on your academic radar:

-Some community colleges also now offer four-year programs for certain majors such as public safety management, nursing and electronics engineering, meaning you could ultimately save even more money on a bachelor's degree.
+Some community colleges also offer four-year bachelor's programs for certain majors such as public safety management, nursing, and electronics engineering, meaning you could ultimately save even more money on a bachelor's degree.

 If you already have a job or plan on working while you're in school, attending a community college may be a good idea because you may have more flexibility when picking class times.

 Community colleges usually offer more evening classes and may even have options for weekend classes.
 “That tends to be tremendously helpful," Swaminathan says, “especially for students who need to work while they attend school."

 However, the biggest benefit of the flexibility at community colleges versus universities is that students can pace themselves and take lighter class loads to accommodate their schedules or jobs if they need to, Swaminathan says.
 “Because you're not spending tens of thousands of dollars a year," he says, “you can take an extra semester or two without putting yourself deeper and deeper into debt."